Oregon State vs. Stanford NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

+- Oregon State's games this season have gone over 55.5 points five of nine times.

-- The combined points per game average of the two teams, 56.8, is 1.3 points greater than Saturday's over/under.
+- The combined points per game average of the two teams, 56.8, is 1.3 points above Saturday's over/under.

 - These two squads surrender a combined 57.5 points per game, 2.0 more than this contest's over/under.